apache/cassandra-java-driver/changelog/README.md

 ### 4.2.0 (in progress)

+- [improvement] JAVA-2359: Allow default keyspace at the mapper level
 - [improvement] JAVA-2306: Clear security tokens from memory immediately after use
 - [improvement] JAVA-2320: Expose more attributes on mapper Select for individual query clauses
 - [bug] JAVA-2332: Destroy connection pool when a node gets removed